8 Elegant Floral Scents That Smell Fresh & Feminine

 Jo Malone Peony & Blush Suede Cologne

-Peonies are arguably the most romantic flower of spring, and this fragrance captures their lush beauty perfectly.
+Peonies are arguably the most romantic flower of spring, and this scent captures their lush beauty perfectly.

-It opens with a crisp touch of red apple before blooming into a cloud of peony and elegant florals.
-A mild suede base adds just enough depth to give the fragrance elegance without weighing it down.
+It opens with a crisp touch of red apple before blooming into a cloud of peony and pretty florals.
+A mild suede base adds just enough depth without weighing it down and keeps it from becoming saccharine.
+I usually avoid apple-forward scents, but here the note fades quickly and simply adds brightness before the flowers take over.

 Think: a full peony bouquet on a vanity table, silk robes, and the unhurried ritual of getting ready in the morning.